-The Company's corporate purpose as set forth in its articles of association is to participate in business organizations of all kinds in Switzerland and abroad, particularly in relation to pharmaceutical products and services.
-Moreover, the Company may transact any business conducive to developing the Company or furthering the Company's corporate purpose.
-The Company may also arrange financing for its own or third party account, in particular it may grant loans to affiliated companies or to third parties, as well as guarantees or surety bonds of any sort for obligations towards affiliated companies.
+We are registered with the commercial register of the canton of Zug, Switzerland, under the company number CHE-474.294.374.
+We and our subsidiaries are together referred to as the "Group".
+Our purpose as stated in article 2 of our articles of association is to participate in business organizations of all kinds in Switzerland and abroad, particularly in relation to pharmaceutical products and services.
+Our purpose is to participate in business organizations of all kinds in Switzerland and abroad, particularly in relation to pharmaceutical products and services.
+Moreover, we may transact any business conducive to our development or furthering our corporate purpose.
+We may also arrange financing for our own or a third party account, in particular we may grant loans to companies of the Group or to third parties, as well as guarantees or surety bonds of any sort for obligations towards companies of the Group.
 These loans or guarantees may also be granted without any remuneration or compensation.
-The Company may in addition participate in cash-pooling operations with affiliated companies.
+We may in addition participate in cash-pooling operations within the Group.